 If you find a bee flying low to the ground with a curly tail, it is likely a digger bee.

-• The female digs her own nest, which she then seals with mud and wax.
+- The female digs her nest, which she seals with mud and wax.
 She lays eggs inside each cell, one egg per cell, on top of pollen provisions she brings back from nearby flowers.

 Polyester bees are one of the smallest types of bees that you will find in the state.
 They are just a little smaller than the honeybee, but they have more hair on their body, making them look fuzzy.
 The hairs are called pubescence.

-These types of bees in Colorado produce a lot less honey than other species of bee, so they’re not very commercially sought after for honey production.
+These types of bees in Colorado produce much less honey than other bee species, so they’re not very commercially sought after for honey production.

-However, polyester bees do pollinate plants and crops, which is beneficial for farmers growing fruits or vegetables.
+However, polyester bees pollinate plants and crops, which benefits farmers growing fruits or vegetables.

-There are actually a number of different types of polyester bees: blueberry bees, squash bees, cucumber beetles, thistle bumblebees, and rice leafcutter bumblebees.
+There are several polyester bees: blueberry bees, squash bees, cucumber beetles, thistle bumblebees, and rice leafcutter bumblebees.

-If you come across any type of bee that looks like this, don’t be alarmed!
-You can identify these small creatures by looking at their heads; they’ll either have golden hairs around their face (just like the ones on your head), or they’ll be mostly black with white spots behind their head (the bottom half).
+Don’t be alarmed if you encounter any bee that looks like this!
+You can identify these small creatures by looking at their heads; they’ll either have golden hairs around their face (just like the ones on your head) or mostly black with white spots behind them (the bottom half).

 Masked Bees are a type of bee that lives in Central America.
 They have yellow and black stripes on their bodies.
 They can be mistaken for yellow jackets, but Masked Bees do not bite or sting.